 Both of these trains run 30-minute headways in the peak, so this means JR West is putting four trains per hour in each direction through a weedy singletrack designed for minor yard movements.
 Let’s all take a cab ride and see what we can observe.

-So the first thing to notice is at 0:43 where the train switches from the passenger tracks (at left) to the freight bypass (at right).
-You sort of have to marvel at how shit this track geometry is.
+The first thing to notice is at 0:43 where the train switches from the passenger tracks (at left) to the freight bypass (at right).
+You sort of have to marvel at how bad this track geometry is.
 First there’s a 25mph yank to the right, then another S-curve to join the southbound freight track, then another curve to line up with the existing underpass.
 You can also see how the southbound freight track has been bent and contorted into a “broken back” curve to allow for switches in this location; the northbound track (on the far right) retains its original, broader curvature.
-Then at 1:25 you see the crossover that allows expresses on the northbound freight track to wrong-rail back over said shit trackwork which our cameraman has just traversed.
+Then at 1:25 you see the crossover that allows expresses on the northbound freight track to wrong-rail back over said bad trackwork which our cameraman has just traversed.

 It’s smooth sailing over the Yodo River to the throat of the Umeda yard before the train abruptly encounters a 33mph switch at 2:58.
 It’s worth noting here that the Japanese are willing to accept more jerk as their trains traverse turnouts, so that posted 45km/h back at the beginning would probably be 15mph in the Northeast Corridor, and the posted 55km/h you’re going over now is probably 20mph in the US.
-Winding around the yard, you merge with the northbound track at 3:44 and it’s all singletrack from there as the train crosses active yard switches at 3:53, 4:11, and 4:46 before crossing a major arterial at grade.
+Winding around the yard, you merge with the northbound track at 3:44 and it’s all single track from there as the train crosses active yard switches at 3:53, 4:11, and 4:46 before crossing a major arterial at grade.

 What relevance does this have… to anything?
 Well, it’s potent visual reminder that you don’t always need to pour a bunch of concrete.
-If you want to put 4tph through some shitty industrial trackage, be like Nike and just do it.
+If you want to put 4tph through some weedy industrial trackage, be like Nike and just do it.

 There’s a whole bunch of reasons why the US leans towards over-concreting rail projects.
-For one thing, it’s long been Federal policy to throw assloads of money at capital projects while refusing any assist with operations.
+For one thing, it’s long been Federal policy to throw tons of money at capital projects while refusing to assist with operations.
 This leads to some seriously warped Cost-Benefit analyses.
 You can have a capital improvement that costs double or triple the present value of the expected operational savings, but if the Feds are paying 55% or 70% it’s a net benefit to you, the agency.

 I’m not exactly sure how you force US transit generally to conform to the cost-efficient design seen on Portland’s Yellow Line, Houston’s Red Line, or JR West.
 In both US cases the designs came from a lack of anticipated funds; federal funds in Houston’s case, local funds in Portland’s.
 But cutting transport funds from their current meager levels is not a recipe for more transit.

-How do we get more and cheaper trains?
+I don’t think this would actually work, though.
+So how do we get more and cheaper trains?